 In this section, we list regulations that generally apply to consumer products, including electronics.

 General Product Safety Directive (GPSD)

-REACH restricts chemicals and heavy metals in all consumer products sold in the EU, including electronics.
-Unlike RoHS, REACH is not applicable specifically to electronic components, but all materials – such as the plastic casing.
+REACH restricts chemicals and heavy metals in consumer products sold in the EU, including electronics.

-Note that some plastic materials, hardware parts, coatings, paints, and print inks used in the electronics industry don’t comply with REACH.
+Note that materials, hardware parts, and coatings used in the electronics industry might contain substances that are restricted by REACH.

 Directive 94/62/EC: Packaging Regulations

 When selling products in the EU market, it is also essential to comply with the packaging regulations.
-For example, the packaging material shall not contain excessive amounts of heavy metal or any other hazardous substances.
-Note that Directive 94/62/EC is not exclusively applicable to electronic product packaging, but all packaging materials placed on the market in the EU.
+For example, the packaging material should not contain excessive amounts of heavy metal or any other hazardous substances.